metaplex-foundation/docs/docs/candy-machine-v2/03-Configuration.md

 ## Hidden Settings

-The hidden settings serve two purposes.
-It allows the creation of larger drops (20k+), since the metadata is not stored on-chain.
+Hidden settings serve two purposes.
+First, it allows the creation of larger drops (20k+), since the metadata is not stored on-chain.
 In turn, this also allows the creation of hide-and-revel drops, where users discover which item(s) they minted after the mint is complete.

 To enable hidden settings, you need to provide the details for the *hiddenSettings* in your `config.json`: